bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # task flag of &lt;bes fixlet&gt;

-Returns `True` if the specified BES Fixlet message originates from a Task.
+Returns `True` if the specified BES fixlet originates from a Task.

 # type of &lt;bes fixlet&gt;

-Returns the type of the specified Fixlet message, which can have values such as &quot;Fixlet&quot;, &quot;Task&quot;, &quot;Analysis&quot;, &quot;ComputerGroup&quot; or &quot;Baseline&quot;.
+Returns the type of the specified fixlet, which can have values such as &quot;Fixlet&quot;, &quot;Task&quot;, &quot;Analysis&quot;, &quot;ComputerGroup&quot; or &quot;Baseline&quot;.

 # unique value of &lt;bes fixlet&gt;